Heart palpitations (due to paroxysmal atrial tachycardia)

 How are heart palpitations diagnosed?

-Other tests can be done to determine the exact causes and rule out more serious arrhythmias – for instance, a heart ultrasound (echocardiography) or a thyroid test.
+Other tests can be conducted to determine the exact causes and rule out more serious arrhythmias – for instance, a heart ultrasound (echocardiography) or a thyroid test.
 A special heart catheterization can be used to examine whether there are innate additional conduction pathways between the atria and the ventricles.

 How are heart palpitations due to paroxysmal atrial tachycardia treated?